swiftlang/swift-org-website/_posts/2022-04-19-sswg-update.md

 Adam, Fabian and Patrick officially joined the SSWG on September 3rd.
 Fabian replaced Johannes Weiss who has completed a three year stint on the SSWG.
 We are extremely grateful for all he's done in that time.

-Let’s recap our goals from last year and look forward to what’s to come.
+Let’s recap the SSWG goals from last year and look forward to what’s to come.

 ### Swift Concurrency